Debarunn1806/MSP430-7-Segment-Counter-/README.md

 3. Power on the circuit to see the 7-segment display counting from 0 to 9 in a loop.
 4. (Optional) Press the reset button to reset the counter or increment manually.

-## Files Included
-- Source Code (C language) for MSP430.
-- Circuit Diagram.
-- Pin Mapping Table.

----

-This project showcases the MSP430 microcontroller's capabilities in low-power applications while driving external hardware such as a 7-segment display.